 Who Is Demi Lovato?

-Born in 1992 in Albuquerque, New Mexico, Demi Lovato started out as a child actor on Barney & Friends, before moving on to roles in shows like Sonny with a Chance and the film Camp Rock.
-Meanwhile, she launched a successful recording career with the release of her debut album, Don't Forget, in 2008.
+Demi Lovato started out as a child actor on Barney & Friends, before moving on to roles in shows like Sonny with a Chance and the film Camp Rock.
+Meanwhile, they launched a successful recording career with the release of their debut album, Don't Forget, in 2008.
 Lovato has followed with the albums Unbroken, Confident and Tell Me You Love Me, scoring hits with singles like "Skyscraper" and "Sorry Not Sorry."
-She has also continued to appear on television, serving as a judge on the singing competition show The X Factor from 2012 to 2013.
+They have also continued to appear on television, serving as a judge on the singing competition show The X Factor from 2012 to 2013.

 Early Life and Career

-Singer and actress Demi Lovato was born on August 20, 1992, in Albuquerque, New Mexico.
-Lovato's mother, Dianna Lovato, was a former country music recording artist and Dallas Cowboys Cheerleader.
+Demetria Devonne Lovato was born on August 20, 1992, in Albuquerque, New Mexico.
+Lovato's mother, Dianna, is a former country music recording artist and Dallas Cowboys Cheerleader.
 Lovato is the middle child of three sisters.
-Her older sister, Dallas, is also a singer and actress, and her younger sister, Madison, was born in 2002.
+Their older sister, Dallas, is also a singer and actress, and younger sister, Madison, was born in 2002.

 Growing up, Lovato won several talent contests and performed in famous venues, including the Eismann Center and the Dallas Cowboys' Thanksgiving Day halftime show with LeAnn Rimes.
-She started her show business career in earnest at the age of 10 when she became a series regular on the children's television show Barney & Friends.
-After her stint on Barney & Friends, Lovato guest starred on the television dramas Just Jordan and Prison Break.
+They started their show business career in earnest at the age of 10 when they became a series regular on the children's television show Barney & Friends.
+After a stint on Barney & Friends, Lovato guest-starred on the television dramas Just Jordan and Prison Break.

 Disney Star: 'Camp Rock' to 'Sonny with a Chance'

-In 2007, Demi Lovato began working with the Disney Channel.
-First she got a part on a short television show called As The Bell Rings.
-Her role on that ended, however, when Lovato was cast as Mitchie Torres in the starring role of the Disney Channel movie Camp Rock.
-While filming Camp Rock, Demi Lovato began also recording three songs with the pop group the Jonas Brothers for the film's soundtrack.
+In 2007, Lovato began working with the Disney Channel.
+First, they got a part on a short television show called As The Bell Rings.
+Their role on that ended, however, when Lovato was cast as Mitchie Torres in the starring role of the Disney Channel movies Camp Rock and Camp Rock 2: The Final Jam.

 In 2008, Lovato covered the Academy Award-nominated song, "That's How You Know" from Enchanted on the DisneyMania 6 album.
-Later on in 2008, she began filming her second Disney Channel Original Movie, Princess Protection Program.
-The film was made in Puerto Rico and Lovato co-starred with her then-good friend Selena Gomez.
+Later on, in 2008, they began filming the Disney Channel Original Movie, Princess Protection Program.
+The film was made in Puerto Rico and Lovato co-starred with their then-good friend Selena Gomez.

 Albums and Hit Songs